Breast cancer Rehabilitation Frequently asked questions:

 How do you help?

-We help you feel better!
 We work with you to restore the strength, stamina, range of motion, and flexibility that’s lost during cancer treatment or surgery, so you can return to the activities you love.
 Our goal is movement that feels free and even joyful.
 We're also focused on helping you prevent debilitating side effects like the swelling and pain of lymphedema that can take a patient by surprise and is more difficult to manage once they appear.

 What services do you offer?